firecat53/bitwarden-menu/README.md

 1. Python 3.7+.
 2. [Bitwarden CLI][bwcli].
 Ensure the `bw` command is in `$PATH`
 3. [Pynput][pynput]
 4. Dmenu or [Rofi][rofi].
-Most Rofi configuration/theming should be done via Rofi theme files.
+Rofi configuration/theming should be done via Rofi theme files.
 5. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use in the config file.
 6. (optional) xdotool or ydotool (for Wayland).
 If you have a lot of Unicode